apapaefs/ParticlePheno/README.md

-# Computational Physics I - PHYS 3500K
+# An Introduction to Scientific Computing (with Particle Physics Phenomenology)

 ## Introduction

-This repository is dedicated to Computational Physics I (PHYS 3500K) at Kennesaw State University.
-Here, you will find examples and notes pertaining to the course, as well as additional material.
+This repository has been derived from material made originally for the "Computational Physics I (PHYS 3500K)" at Kennesaw State University, as well as material I used in introducing the ideas and methods behind particle physics phenomenology.

-Note that the repository is meant to evolve during the semester.
-Solutions to the homework problems will also appear here after the deadline has passed.

 ## Getting started with the repository